 Be a witness to history.
 Meet private entrepreneurs, academics, local leaders, and artists.
 See community neighborhood centers, grassroots projects, and sustainable farming initiatives.
 See rural medical clinics and religious centers, watch Orisha and Santeria combine African spirit worship with traditional Catholicism.
 Learn about the 2-currency system, rationing, and new trade opportunities.
 Visit UNESCO World Heritage sites and other culturally significant places.

 This special seminar is intended to give students the opportunity to look inside the black box: to study Cuba’s current economic and political system, see changes first-hand, and to identify opportunities for growth and development.
-The seminar will run from August 19th to August 25th, the week immediately preceding the GMU Fall semester.
+The seminar will run from March 98th to March 13th, during GMU's Spring Break.

-The Cuba class, ITRN 702 or GOVT 398, is a fall semester 2019 course.
-Participants can use fall financial aid for payment.
+The Cuba class, ITRN 702 or GOVT 398, is a Spring semester 2021 course.
+Participants can use Spring financial aid for payment.

 - ITRN 702: Special Topics in International Commerce and Policy: Study Abroad